Dan Walker (broadcaster): Charity work

-Walker climbed Mount Kilimanjaro for Comic Relief with a number of other celebrities in 2019.
+In 2019, Walker climbed Mount Kilimanjaro for Comic Relief with a number of other celebrities, including Dani Dyer, Ed Balls, Shirley Ballas, Alexander Armstrong and Anita Rani.

 Personal life

-Walker lives in Sheffield.
+Walker lives in Fulwood, Sheffield.
 He has been married to Sarah since 2001.
 The couple met at Sheffield University and they have three children, two daughters and a son.
-He supports Crawley Town Football Club.
+He supports Crawley Town.

-He is a practising Christian who has maintained his position not to work on Sunday throughout his career, although he comments on twitter on Sundays.
+He is a practising Christian who has maintained his position not to work on Sunday throughout his career.

 In February 2023, Walker was taken to hospital after being in a collision with a car while cycling in Sheffield.
 He later said that wearing a helmet saved his life.